 Listen.
 Feed your ears well.
 Many trombone players and ensembles have been sharing special content during ITW.

 - Atlanta Trombone Ensemble unveiled an amazing performance of BoneWeek Fanfare #2.

 - Calgary Philharmonic’s Trombones hosted their annual ITW celebration called Slide Into Spring.

 - Ryan Keberle, trombonist and composer, extended free resources and a special discount to help us celebrate International Trombone Week.

 - Wycliffe Gordon wished everyone a Happy International Trombone Week and shared videos and other resources.

 Play.
 You can play whatever you like (as long as it’s the trombone).
 Here are some fantastic free options:

 - BoneWeek Fanfares: Celebratory trombone octets by Brad Edwards.
-We have updated this page to include at least one performance of every fanfare.
+This page lists the fanfares and includes at least one performance of each one.